How is hair lost?

 Approximately 50 hair follicular units would be taken by a hair transplant surgeon under local anesthetic.
 This would be about a 30 minute procedure and would require the surgeon taking out the follicular units using a tiny punch extractor.
 The patient’s own hair should comfortably hide the harvest sites and he/she can go back to normal life almost immediately and there would be no long lasting scars.
 Initially these follicular units would be cryopreserved and banked until needed.

 When required, some of the follicular units would be taken from the bank and processed to isolate the specific cells involved in the production of the hair shaft itself.
-These cells would be grown in culture in MHRA licensed laboratories and they would divide and multiply rapidly over 2-3 weeks.
-These expanded cells would then be transported back to the clinic and micro-injected into the patient’s scalp where needed where they would be expected to rejuvenate the thinning vellus hairs causing them to produce thicker terminal hair shafts and regain a more youthful appearance.
+These cells would be grown in culture in MHRA licensed laboratories and they would divide and multiply rapidly over 2-4 weeks.
+These expanded cells would then be transported back to the clinic and micro-injected into the patient’s scalp where needed where they would be expected to migrate to miniaturising follicles and rebuild the thinning vellus hairs causing them to produce thicker terminal hair shafts and regain a more youthful appearance.
 In a later version of the product injected cells would be able to create brand new hair follicles by a process called follicle neogenesis.

 What research is needed to make hair multiplication a reality